ClaireLee22/Facial-Keypoint-Detection/README.md

 3. Once you open any of the project notebooks, make sure you are in the correct `cv-nd` environment by clicking `Kernel > Change Kernel > cv-nd`.

 ## Data
-All of the data you'll need to train a neural network is in the the directory `data`.
+All of the data you'll need to train a neural network is in the the subdirectory `data`.